-Spokane’s Felts Field was one of the nation’s first municipal airports, one of the first federally sanctioned airports, and an important link on the national airmail system.
+Spokane’s Felts Field was one of the nation’s first municipal airports, one of the first federally sanctioned airports and a key piece of the national airmail system.

 The first airmail flights were in 1918 along the eastern seaboard.
 It would take a few years later for the northwest region to connect to the airmail system.

-Congress passed the Kelly Act in 1925 to authorize the U.S. Post office to contract with private companies to design and fly airmail routes.
+Congress passed the Kelly Act to authorize the U.S. Post office to contract with private companies to design and fly airmail routes.

 Felts Field was the site of several landmark events, including national air shows in 1925 and 1926.
 The field was federally recognized in 1926.